Syria violence kills dozens of troops and civilians in north

-BEIRUT (AP) — Syrian opposition activists say government airstrikes and intense shelling on rebel-held areas in northwest Syria have claimed the lives of dozens of people.
+BEIRUT (AP) — Government airstrikes, intense shelling and fighting on the ground in rebel-held areas in northwest Syria claimed the lives of dozens of people Saturday, Syrian opposition activists said.

+Syrian state media reported later that an explosion was heard in a military area in Dummar, a northwestern suburb of the capital Damascus.
+Syrian state TV said the blast was the result of an explosion in an arms depot that triggered some fires in nearby brush.

+State TV gave no further details about the cause of the blast or whether there were fatalities.

+In northwest Syria, fighting intensified as government forces pressed their offensive toward Idlib province, the last major rebel stronghold in the country’s lengthy civil war.

-The Britain-based Syrian Observatory for Human Rights and the opposition’s Syrian Civil Defense said at least 10 civilians have been killed in Saturday’s airstrikes and shelling of rebel-held villages and towns in Idlib province.
+The Britain-based Syrian Observatory for Human Rights and the opposition’s Syrian Civil Defense said at least 10 civilians were killed in Saturday’s airstrikes and shelling of rebel-held villages and towns.

 Syrian state media said militants shelled government-held areas causing material damage.

-The Observatory said that Saturday’s fighting alone left 26 troops and pro-government gunmen dead as well as eight militants.
+The Observatory said Saturday’s fighting alone left 26 troops and pro-government gunmen dead along with eight militants.

+The Ibaa news agency, the media arm of al-Qaida-linked Hayat Tahrir al-Sham, or HTS, said the militants killed and wounded “a whole group” of Syrian soldiers in their second failed attempt to advance toward a strategic hill.

 Six weeks of violence has driven nearly 300,000 people from their homes.
 Many are living under olive trees, in tents or unfinished buildings, crammed into overcrowded shared rooms.